gbogard/fp-ts-talk/notes.md

 ### The promise of Typescript

-- Leverage the type system to model your
+- Leverage the type system to model your domain
 - Catch errors at compile time to avoid surprises at runtime.
 - Refactor with confidence